 CHENNAI, India – Indian basketball is set to take a big step forward this month when Geethu Anna Jose becomes the first player from her country to attend tryouts for the WNBA.

 The 25-year-old center will have training sessions with the Chicago Sky, Los Angeles Sparks and Saint Antonio Silver Stars over a span of eight days in what could be a history-making moment for the sport in her country.

 "There is pressure and high expectations," the 6-foot-2 Jose told The Associated Press.
 "The Indian basketball community is excited, but then, it is also my dream and I am going to go out there and give it my best shot."

 Jose, who hails from the southern state of Kerala, is easily the biggest draw in Indian basketball and was the top scorer in the previous two FIBA Asian championships.

-In the last edition held in India in 2009, the center averaged 22 points per game to help her team stay in the Elite Level 1 group.
+In the last edition held in India in 2009, the center averaged 22 points to help her team stay in the Elite Level 1 group.
 India finished sixth in the 12-team competition.

 Jose is looking to draw from her experience of playing as a professional for three seasons for Ringwood Hawks in Australia's Big V Basketball as she eyes a WNBA breakthrough.

-Jose's Australian opportunity came after she caught Hawks head coach Tim Mottin's eye during the 2006 Commonwealth Games in Melbourne, she said.
-It was in that tournament she first had a chance to play against Australian center and WNBA star Lauren Jackson, who has been her inspiration since.
+Jose's Australian opportunity came after she caught Hawks coach Tim Mottin's eye during the 2006 Commonwealth Games in Melbourne, she said.
+In that tournament, she had a chance to play against Australian center and WNBA star Lauren Jackson, who has been her inspiration since.

 "She's simply astonishing.
 I just love her game," Jose said.
 "For one who is 6-foot-5, she covers the court with amazing speed and can score from almost anywhere.
 Against us, she was on court for just 20 minutes and scored 40 points."